- 4 salmon fillets

 Grilling fish at home is easy, delicious, and costs so much less than going out.
-Follow these six easy steps using Kingsford® Charcoal and your fish fillets will come out moist, flaky, and delicious every time.
+Follow these five easy steps using Kingsford® Charcoal and your fish fillets will come out moist, flaky, and delicious every time.

 Fire up the grill

-For grilling fish fillets, you want to set up a direct heat, [two-zone], medium-hot fire.
+For grilling fish fillets, you want to set up a direct heat, two-zone, medium-hot fire.
 Fire up a full chimney of Kingsford® Original Charcoal, or light a pile of about 100 briquettes.
 When the coals are ready, replace the top grate and allow it to heat up.